-C. Rammanohar Reddy, an economist who has been writing on economic policy since the late 1980s, and former editor of the Economic and Political Weekly (2004-2016)
+C. Rammanohar Reddy, an economist who has been writing on economic policy since the late 1980s; editor, The India Forum; former editor of the Economic and Political Weekly (2004-2016) With a Foreword by Y. V. Reddy

-On 8 November 2016.
-India took the dramatic and unprecedented step of demonetising its high denomination Rs 500 and Rs 1000 currency notes, to 'fight black money, eliminate counterfeit notes and stop terror funding'.
+On 8 November 2016, India took the dramatic and unprecedented step of demonetising its high denomination Rs 500 and Rs 1000 currency notes, to 'fight black money, eliminate counterfeit notes and stop terror funding'.
 The decision prompted fierce and widespread debate.
 This book is written for every Indian: from the policymaker who wishes to understand the lessons to be learnt from this exercise, to the analyst who wishes to grasp its whys and wherefores, to the ordinary citizen who wants to know if Demonetisation 2016 has helped India in any way.
 It also explores the drive towards digitalisation of payments.
+Essential reading for anyone interested in the issue ... this is a remarkably thorough and wideranging study. -Jean Drèze on NDTV.com (A) wonderful new book.